Most people find that they can meditate well when guided by a teacher.

 - Blue Light

 If you can remember each of those names, you should be able to remember the technique itself, because they are all very simple.
-You can listen to the meditation below, or scroll down further for a complete description of each of the meditations.
+You can listen to the full six meditations below, or scroll down further for

 We often allow our bodies to slump or twist.
-We sit with our legs and arms crossed, our spine twisted and our neck bent.
+We sit with crossed arms and legs, and a crooked spine and neck.
 Notice the difference — the sense of comfort, stability, ease and openness that results when you make these few minor adjustments.

 Keep the knees wide apart so that the belly can hang out and so that a supportive tripod is made for the body via the buttocks and each knee.